Higher Education

 • Design and facilitate a campus interfaith bridgebuilding project;

-• Complete surveys, brief check-in assignments, and/or focus groups to assess fellowship learning and experiences; and
+• Complete surveys, brief check-in assignments, and/or focus groups to assess fellowship learnings and experiences;

-• Complete a final program evaluation and report survey, which includes a campus project budget report.
+• Complete a final program evaluation and participant survey, which includes a campus project budget report and final report.

-• Mid-November 2025: Selection decisions communicated to applicants.
+• July 8, 2026: Selection decisions communicated to applicants.

-• August 2026: Interfaith Leadership Summit: Fellows will provide a final report on their projects; fellowship concludes.
+• May 2027: Closing Retreat: Grantees will provide a final report on their projects; grant implementation period concludes.

 Through its grant and fellowship programs, Interfaith America is committed to supporting initiatives that meaningfully engage people with a range of religious, philosophical, or ideological perspectives as well as diverse racial and ethnic identities.
 As such, a diverse cohort of 20 student fellows representing colleges and universities across the nation will be selected to participate in the BRAID Fellowship.
 Diversity among religious, spiritual, and secular identities will be prioritized.